-U.S. Department of Agriculture Plant Hardiness Zone 6 is brrr chilly in winter.
-Historically, its average coldest minimum winter temperature is -10 degrees F -- just 10 degrees warmer than the Zone 5 average.
+USDA Plant Hardiness Zone 6 is brrr chilly in winter.
+Historically, its average coldest minimum winter temperature is -10 degrees F -- just 10 degrees warmer than the zone 5 average.

 In botany, hardiness most often refers to the ability of a plant's roots to survive winter cold for re-emergence the following growing season.
 USDA zones only consider average minimum winter temperatures.

 Finding Zone 6

 The interactive USDA Plant Hardiness Zone Map uses two shades of woodland green to indicate zones 6a and 6b.
 At Flowers by the Sea, we use the broader classification of the zone number and do not use the subzones indicated by the letters "a" and "b."
 This is because many factors affect a sage's success -- such as microclimates and beneficial placement in a yard -- and some may be more important than a half-zone difference.